 Norwegian aquaculture is one of the most important industries in Norway with large implications for settlement and employment along our coast.
 Norges Vel's is supporting this industry by working with nature based business development and local value creation within aquaculture.

-Ever since it started Norges Vel was engaged in advancing Norwegian aquaculture.
+Ever since it started Norges Vel was engaged in promoting Norwegian aquaculture.
 In the 1860s we supported projects for fish hatching, artificial hatching of lobster roe and oyster breeding.
 Many years later, we were a part of establishing fish farming practices.
-Today we are on the cusp of creating a new and sustainable algaculture.
+Today we are on the cusp of creating a new and sustainable algaeculture.
 These are just a few examples of how Norges Vel does its part to make local enterprises successful in creating values and jobs.

 Local ownership - Local value created

 Thriving communities are completely dependent on local businesses and employment opportunities.
 Falling populations in communities are often because of a lack of jobs.
 Primary resource utilisation is important for employment and a sustainable community in the districts.
 By building up local employment opportunities and local ownership of resources, Norges Vel is contributing to the fact that value created locally stays local.

 Commercial farming of kelp is a completely new phenomenon within the aquaculture of Norway.
 In 2010 Norges Vel took the initiative to develop it as a new and sustainable industry with many new jobs opening up along the Norwegian coast.

 Norges Vel takes the role of a research and development department for small businesses.
 Implementing the results of research is an important factor to succeeding in new endavours.
 But smaller businesses and entrepreneurs, especially in the start up phase, often lack the resources to do their own research and development.
 Together with the industry we define their requirements for research, seek financing as well as the people with the correct competence to do the research.